 People often experience various difficult emotions, including frustration, anger, sadness, or fear while dealing with personal struggles.
 Often, 'things get worse before things get better'.
 This is normal.

-Sometimes you may receive homework that is meant to help you make changes in your life.
 You will also be asked to provide feedback so that your counsellor can adjust the approach to better match your needs.

 Is it Guaranteed to Work?